ayushsharma82/ElegantOTA/README.md

 ElegantOTA open-source edition is licensed under Affero General Public License v3.0 ( AGPL-3.0 ).

-If you are intending to use ElegantOTA in a commercial project, please consider purchasing [ElegantOTA Pro](https://elegantota.pro) which comes with a less restrictive SOFTT Commercial License 1.0 ( SCL-1.0 ).
+If you are planning to use ElegantOTA in a commercial project, please consider purchasing [ElegantOTA Pro](https://elegantota.pro) which comes with a less restrictive SOFTT Commercial License 1.2 ( SCL-1.2 ).